MireilleBF/RIMELBook/what-about-organization.md

 ## Are dialetcs and caching highly coupled with other components  ?

-Here We'll see the coupling between the caching and dialects components and the rest of the code base
+Here We'll examine the coupling between the caching and dialects components and the rest of the code base

 > @mbf : pourquoi pas un fichier à part?